openhealthcare/igt/products/opal/system.level.security.md

 Once every six months, a review will be conducted of all active accounts to ascertain whether access controls are being governed appropriately.

 This review will be conducted by the IGL.

+## Passwords

+All access requires a password.

+We require all passwords to be at least 6 characters, and not in a list of known banned passwords.

+Failed access attempts are logged.